The Connected Curriculum

 Below you will find information regarding our approach to the curriculum, our curriculum policies, and the Reading Scheme that we use.
 Parents can find out more about our curriculum at Parents Evenings, via newsletters and home school diaries, and at open afternoons or parent assemblies.
 If you would like any further information please speak to your child’s teacher at the end of the school day.

-The Creative Links Curriculum is a skill based Curriculum that encompasses the Foundation Subjects, but interlinks the Core Subjects of English and Maths.
-Pupils are taught a key skill it is modelled, practised and rehearsed.
+The Connected Curriculum is a skill based Curriculum that encompasses the Foundation Subjects, but interlinks the Core Subjects of English and Maths.
+Pupils are taught a key skill - it is modeled, practiced and rehearsed.
 In the second part of the term pupils apply the learnt concept and skills bringing their own ideas, skills and knowledge.
-The Creative Links Curriculum promotes positive learning behaviours such as the 4Rs Resilience, Reciprocity, Resourcefulness and Reflectiveness promoting aspects of team work, perseverance with learning challenges, encouraging children to review, reflect and adapt their work in light of changes.
+The Connected Curriculum promotes positive learning behaviours such as the 4Rs Resilience, Reciprocity, Resourcefulness and Reflectiveness promoting aspects of team work, perseverance with learning challenges, encouraging children to review, reflect and adapt their work in light of changes.
 It also encourages pupils to use resources around them.
-The 4Rs are embedded in the Creative Links Curriculum.
+The 4Rs are embedded in the Connected Curriculum.
 For further information see the Key Learning Model Policy.

 In Phonics, we continue to use Song of Sounds to develop our reading and writing skills.
 We are always singing the song and using actions to reinforce learning the graphemes.
 The children love to learn new graphemes everyday and use them in their reading and writing consistently.